bcm-uga/hadaca3/README.md

 Participants will submit their method in the form of an R program, which will then be ingested and scored using a ground truth matrix.
 In the final phase of this challenge, the best method submitted by each participant will be evaluated on a different dataset.
 The aim of this final phase is to ensure the method is not overfitted.

+This projects contains 3 main folder :
+- phase-0-smoothie : The toy challenge
+- phase-1_2_3 : This folder contais all the pages that created the official challenge HADACA3 held on decemebr 2024
+- hadaca3 bootcamp : This folder contain a new challenge with only one phase 2 but benefit from post Hadaca3 update like usage of HDF5 data instead of RDS to improve python compatibility !

 ## Conda environement

 Set up your conda environement as follow: